TensorNetwork/tensornetwork.org/src/mps/index.md

 ![medium](first_tensor.png)

-As the curtain falls on this little algorithmic drama, our characters can now join hands and take a bow.
+As the curtain falls on this algorithmic drama, the characters can now join hands and take a bow.
 The final compressed version of the original MPS/TT is:

 ![medium](compressed_mpstt.png)